Mystery client who hired detective to spy on Reno's mayor asks Nevada high court to keep name secret

 Schieve filed a civil suit in December seeking damages from private detective David McNeely for a violation of her privacy after a mechanic alerted her to the clandestine GPS tracking device, which was attached to her vehicle.

 Sparks police determined it was purchased by McNeely.
-Ex-Washoe County Commissioner Vaugn Hartung joined the suit in February, alleging a GP monitor also was secretly attached to his vehicle to track his movements.
+Ex-Washoe County Commissioner Vaugn Hartung joined the suit in February, alleging a GPS monitor also was secretly attached to his vehicle to track his movements.

 The placing of the devices on the cars wasn't illegal because no Nevada law specifically outlawed the practice at the time.
 But the Legislature approved and Gov. Joe Lombardo signed into law last week a prohibition on placing GPS trackers on vehicles with the exceptions of law enforcement officers with warrants and in some cases certain creditors.